 What I learnt this month: February 2025

-- Skipped the chapters on Sampling and t and q-digests.
-I feel like the book sometimes rushes through the concepts and it is hard for me to grok them as I do not understand the underlying probability theory well.
-After hitting my 30s, I feel that I could go back to the 20s or earlier and learn one area of Mathematics really well, it would probably be Probability Theory and some elementary discrete mathematics.
-Probability theory is one of the few areas of Math that seem pretty universal in Computer Science, from softmax layers in Neural Networks to designing pseudo random generators and testing them.
+2. Skipped the chapters on Sampling, T and Q-digests.
+I feel like the book sometimes rushes through the concepts and it is hard for me to grok them as I do not understand Probability Theory well.
+After having hit the 30s, retrospectively if I could go back to my 20s or earlier and learn one area of Mathematics really well, it would probably be Probability Theory (and discrete mathematics).
+Probability Theory seems to be pretty universal in Computer Science, from Softmax layers in Neural Networks to designing pseudo random generators and testing them.
+And speaking of Random Number generators

 Random numbers and statistics

-Many moons ago, I tried to implement a Mersenne Twister to generate pseudo-random numbers and was trying to figure out how the random number generators are tested The testing goes as follows: if you are uniformly sampling from a range 0-n, then you can generate, say 1000 samples and then measure the statistical properties of the generated distrubtion, such as mean, variance etc and compare the properties to that of the actual distribution.
-Statistical tests like Chi-Qquare Goodness of fit test and Kolmogorov Smirnov Tests are used for this purpose.
+Many moons ago, I tried to implement a Mersenne Twister to generate pseudo-random numbers and was trying to figure out how random number generators are tested The testing goes as follows: If you are uniformly sampling from a range 0-n, then you generate, say 1000 samples and then measure the statistical properties of the generated distrubtion: such as the mean, variance etc and compare the properties to that of the actual distribution using Statistical tests like Chi-Square Goodness of Fit test or the Kolmogorov-Smirnov Test.

-During that time, I was reading the papers on how Random Number generators are tested and one of the papers that came up was from Prof. Pierre L’ Ecuyer from the University of Montreal, Canda.
-His Bio turned out to be of one of those mad geniuses that spend an entire lifetime dedicated to one topic, advancing science and engineering as a whole.
-He has written many papers on implementing better, faster and more rigorous random number generators than anyone else https://scholar.google.com/scholar?start=40&q=Pierre+L%27+Ecuyer&hl=en&as_sdt=0,5
+When I was reading up papers on how Random Number generators are tested, one of the papers that came up was from Prof. Pierre L’ Ecuyer of the University of Montreal, Canda.
+His Bio turned out to be of one of those mad geniuses that spend an entire lifetime dedicated to one topic: advancing science and engineering as a whole.
+It was amazing to see a person dedicate more than a decade to the singular pursuit of knowledge in a single topic.

 Learning about CSS animations !
 They are so cool.
 Do you know that you can make full animation sequences by using CSS to define keyframes and let CSS do the remaining work ?
 Here is a good guide